-Aloysius Cheang, Executive Vice President, Asia Pacific at Cloud Security Alliance
+Aloysius Cheang, Executive Vice President, Asia Pacific, Cloud Security Alliance

 The use of mobile applications has become unavoidable, almost a necessity, in today's world.
 More people are starting to question the security of mobile applications.
 With the emergence of cloud computing, organizational transformation is required to address this paradigm shift.
 Cloud computing accelerates real-time use of applications, which allows for business agility.
 However, with the proliferation of mobile applications, a new set of security challenges arises.